-Film Budgeteers was ecstatic to land an interview with veteran screenwriting professor and master screenwriter, Richard Walter.
+Film Budgeteers recently sat down with veteran screenwriting professor and master screenwriter, Richard Walter.
 Walter has taught writing for the cinema for the better part of four decades and serves as the Chairman to the UCLA graduate school of screenwriting.
 He’s also the author of several fiction and non-fiction books and makes regular tv and media appearances to offer his expert opinion.
 I asked him a few brief questions about where screenwriting collides with the budget of a film and the process of film budgeting:

 Film Budgeteers: How concerned with film budgeting, if at all, should a screenwriter be when writing their first draft?
 Or even their last polish?